QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 private

-   type T1 is limited null record with Alias => On, Copy => On; -- OK type T2 is limited null record with Alias => On;  -- OK type T3 is limited null record; -- compilation error, missing Aliasable aspect
+   type T1 is limited null record with Alias => On, Clone => On; -- OK type T2 is limited null record with Alias => On;  -- OK type T3 is limited null record; -- compilation error, Alias is Off by default

 end P;
 ```